atreyasha/sentiment-argument-mining/README.md

 For further details on sentiment analysis, check out our dedicated Jupyter  [notebook](./sentiment.ipynb).

-Our final product for sentiment analysis is the following [json](./data/UNSC/sentiment_annotation.json) file which maps UNSC speech IDs to automatically produced sentiment and subjectivity scores.
+Our final product for sentiment analysis is a [json](./data/UNSC/sentiment_annotation.json) file which maps UNSC speech IDs to automatically produced sentiment and subjectivity scores.

 ## Argumentation Mining